BaranMary/Nao/Nao's functions.md

 # **Main function categories**

-***Older adults perceived as supporting trust: task specifc communication, engaging and responsiveness in communication, and the robot able to both understand and communicate clearly with the older adult.***
+***Older adults perceived as supporting trust: task specifc communication, engaging and responsiveness in communication, and the robot able to both understand and communicate clearly with the older adult (Smarr et al., 2014).***

 Preferably, Nao shows some functions/scenarios in following categories (Smarr et al., 2014):